 - Losing party may pay costs

-- Appellate courts, such as our state Supreme Court and the federal Tenth Circuit Court of Appeals, have settlement conference opportunities.
+Appellate courts, such as our state Supreme Court and the federal 10th Circuit Court of Appeals, have settlement conference opportunities.

-- Don’t forget Small Claims Court where a judge can decide your dispute - usually without a lawyer - if your claim is valued under $7,500.
-Early Settlement mediation is often available here to offer settlement assistance first so you may not need to go before the judge.
+Don’t forget Small Claims Court, where a judge can decide your dispute, usually without a lawyer, if your claim is valued under $10,000.
+Early settlement mediation is often available here to offer settlement assistance first, so you may not need to go before the judge.

 The method you use to resolve your dispute will depend upon your personal needs and the nature of your particular dispute.
 You may want to consult with an attorney to help diagnose which process best serves your particular situation.

 - Private and confidential or in a public court setting

 - Informal setting and a more flexible process or one that is more formal and has specific rules to follow